-The Boise National Forest provides many learning opportunities and may be viewed as the ultimate 'learning center'.
+The Boise National Forest provides many learning opportunities and here are just a few!

 Watch a Fire Safety video with Smokey Bear!

 Kids Learn more about - Smokey Bear at his official site!

 Hello!
 I’m Woodsy Owl.
 I hope you will join me to learn how to “Lend a Hand — Care for the Land!”
 Do you know what that means?

 It means that if we all work together, the Earth will have clean air and water and will be a healthy place to live for trees and plants, fish, animals and birds like me!